damiclem/proteincake/README.md

 python modules/pssm.py --fit True --blast_path path/to/blast.fasta --msa_path path/to/msa.fasta --model_path path/to/model.pssm --test_path path/to/test.fasta --out_path path/to/out.tsv --num_iterations 3 --e_value 0.001
 ```

+**NOTE** that this module requires to have ncbi-blast+ packet installed and correctly accessible from path.
+Tested version of the underlying program is *psiblast 2.6.0*.

 ### 2) Hidden Markov Model
 This model allows to use either HMMER or JACKHMMER in order to obtain domain classification and domain's positions matching.
 Parameters are:
 - *algorithm*: whether to use HMMER or JACKHMMER.
 String, default *hmmer*;